BioContainers/workshops/README.md

       - Identifiers handling to other metadata services such as biotools, pubmed, or omicstools.
    - Metadata for Training Containers.
    - Metadata Validator Tool.

+#### Parallel Session: Training session in BioContainers (10:40 - 1:00 PM).
+     Trainer (Olivier Sallou)

+ - What is Docker, rkt?
+Seeting your machine.
+ - What is BioContainers?
+ - How to create a BioContainers.
+   - Dockerfile Container.
+   - Conda Package Container.
+ - How to contribute with BioContainers.

 #### Architecture Session (2:00 - 4:00 PM)